Shaping music in Melbourne

 Through the Music Strategy 2014-17, we have delivered on our vision for Melbourne to be the live music capital of Australia, and to create an inclusive, culturally diverse and entrepreneurial music industry.
 We have highlighted a number of key achievements as a result of this strategic work.

-As we look to develop the next iteration of our music strategy for 2018-21, we have considered the shifts in the music landscape since we developed the last strategy, including the work of key stakeholders, and other levels of government.
-It is important that we continue to support the sector and focus on our role in addressing the issues facing the music industry at present and into the future.
+Through the development of the next iteration of our music strategy for 2018-21, we considered the shifts in the music landscape, including the work of key stakeholders, and other levels of government.
+The release of the new plan continues to support the sector and focus on our role in addressing the issues facing the music industry at present and into the future.

 Focus Area One: Innovation and Technology

 Encourage connections between music and technology to provide more opportunities for the music industry to experiment collaborate and reach new audiences.

 Focus Area Two: Visitor Economy and International Profile

 Continue to promote Melbourne as a vibrant music destination and work with industry and other partners to maximise opportunities for local musicians, audiences and music entrepreneurs.

 Focus Area Three: Regulation, Urban Growth and Infrastructure

 As Melbourne grows, protect and support the current diversity of music spaces in Melbourne, encourage access to new spaces and think creatively about where and when music can be performed throughout the city.